Traders seek to recertify large volume of arabica coffee at ICE

 By Marcelo Teixeira

-NEW YORK, Aug 16 (Reuters) - Coffee traders are trying to have two-year-old bags of arabica coffee that were removed from Intercontinental Exchange (ICE) warehouses in recent months graded again and recertified so they can return to ICE's stocks, according to traders and analysts.
+NEW YORK, Aug 16 (Reuters) - Coffee traders are trying to have thousands of bags of arabica coffee that once were part of the certified stocks at Intercontinental Exchange (ICE) graded again and recertified so they can return to ICE's stocks, according to traders and analysts.

 The so-called recertification process is unusual, particularly with such a large volume of nearly 270,000 60-kg bags.

-While it is not illegal, market participants say the process raises questions about the quality of the coffee, because it effectively considers the regraded stock as new beans.
+While it is not illegal, market participants say the process raises questions about the quality of the certified stocks, because recertified coffee, if regraded and approved, will enter ICE warehouses as if it were new coffee and not years old product.

 Generally, when traders take coffee out of certified stocks, they intend to sell it to roasters.
 In this case, they would sell it back to ICE and make a profit since the recertification erases penalties that are applied as coffee ages in warehouses.
 The older the coffee, the larger the discount.